anormang1992/pyastix/README.md

 - **Difficult to Maintain (0-40)**: Significant maintenance issues, refactoring recommended (radon rank F)

 Modules with low maintainability scores are good candidates for refactoring or closer inspection.

-## Examples

-Check the `examples` directory for sample usage scripts.

 ## License